Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Method

-\paragraph{Cross-Modal Contrastive Mask Regularization.} To avoid the loss of rich semantics from CLIP and CLAP due to small training data, we employ a Cross-Modal Contrastive Mask Regularization (CCMR) mechanism to regulate the contrastive guidance $\mathcal{L}_c$ defined in \cref{eq:Lc}.
+\paragraph{Cross-Modal Contrastive Mask Regularization.} To avoid the loss of rich semantics from CLIP and CLAP due to small training data, we employ a Cross-Modal Contrastive Mask Regularization (CCMR) mechanism to weaken the contrastive guidance $\mathcal{L}_c$ defined in \cref{eq:Lc} for similar cross-pair audio-visual samples.
 For each batch, we compute a CLIP-CLIP similarity matrix $\mathbf{M}_\text{CLIP}$ and a CLAP-CLAP similarity matrix $\mathbf{M}_\text{CLAP}$ per entry as:

 The CCMR mask $\mathbf{M}$ is then computed per entry as:

 where $clamp\left(\cdot\right)$ restricts the mask entry to be within $\left[0,1\right]$.
 This is a stretched exponential decay that grows smaller when both $\mathbf{M}^{ij}_\text{CLIP}$ and $\mathbf{M}^{ij}_\text{CLAP}$ increase.
 The hyperparameter $\alpha$ controls the decay curvature and steepness.
 We apply $\mathbf{M}$ to the original contrastive similarity matrix $\mathbf{C}$ with an element-wise multiplication as $\mathbf{C}^\ast_{ij}=\mathbf{C}_{ij}\ast\mathbf{M}_{ij}$.